artist, ritualist, occassional rabblerouser

 Artist, ritualist, occasional rabblerouser

-Wendi is a performance artist, costume designer, ritualist, and visual artist
+Wendi is a multidisciplinary artist, ritualist, and grief worker

 In the first

 I dislike talking about myself in the third person, especially when it comes to my practice.
-I cannot be at a remove from one of the most defining things about me.
+How can I be at a remove from one of the most defining things about me?
 I want you to understand my passion for what I do, how painful it is sometimes, how invested I am in this work, and how much I am still learning.
 I am not, nor am I interested in being, a finished product.

 In the third

 Wendi YuLing a queer non-binary* artist and activist of Filipino, Chinese, Scottish, and Dutch descent.
 They were born (1973) to a mother from Washington state and a father from Hawai’i.
-Her home base is nestled between the mountains and the ocean in Portland, Oregon.
+Until late in 2025, she made her home in the PNW, but now they are living and playing across the whole dang country in Rochester, NY.

-In their formative years, punk and new wave counterculture informed their practice, and painting, drawing, and fashion were their main modes of expression.
-Wendi still rejects conformity, and refuses to adhere to a dedicated style, theme or visual language; they are a performance artist, costume designer, ritualist, and visual artist, and she explores the complexity of existence through the multiple lenses of compassion, liberation, death, and subversion, oftentimes researching deeply into history and culture and working in collaboration with other artists and community.
+In their formative years, punk and new wave counterculture informed their practice, and Wendi still rejects conformity.
+They explore the complexity of existence through the multiple lenses of compassion, liberation, death, and subversion, oftentimes researching deeply into history and culture and working in collaboration with other artists and community.
 Their projects manifest as everything from installations, to performance pieces, to silkscreened t-shirts and patches.

 A revolution that is based on the people exercising their creativity in the midst of devastation is one of the great historical contributions of humankind.